mdn/interactive-examples/CONTRIBUTING-HTML.md

 ### Writing the example

 The `<td>` element is in the ["Table content"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Table_content) category.
-So let's navigate to "./live-examples/html-examples/table-content".
-If "table-content" doesn't exist, create it.
+So let's navigate to `./live-examples/html-examples/table-content`.
+If `table-content` doesn't exist, you'll need to create it first.

 ```bash
 mkdir live-examples/html-examples/table-content
 cd live-examples/html-examples/table-content
 ```

-Create a new file whose name is the name of the element or attribute you are demonstrating, and give it an "html" suffix:
+Create a new file whose name is the name of the element or attribute you are demonstrating, and give it a `.html` suffix:

 ```bash
 touch td.html